 “When people say “Let it go,” what they really mean is “Get over it,” and that’s not a helpful thing to say.
 It’s not a matter of letting go – you would if you could.
 Instead of “Let it go,” we should probably say “Let it be”; this recognizes that the mind won’t let go and the problem may not go away, and it allows you to form a healthier relationship with what’s bothering you.” – Jon Kabat-Zinn

 “To let go does not mean to get rid of.
 To let go means to let be.
-When we “let be” with compassion, things come and go on their own.” – Jack Kornfield
+When we are able to “let be” with compassion, things come and go on their own.” – Jack Kornfield

-“I am no longer scared by dark feelings, because nothing is dark when it is fully allowed… nothing is denied and nothing stays.” – Amoda Maa
+“I am no longer scared by dark feelings, because nothing is dark when it is fully allowed to be felt… nothing is denied and therefore nothing stays.” – Amoda Maa

 My personal mantra for letting it be is: